EMPLOYMENT CONTRACT FOR EXECUTIVE

 The "trust" relationship between Executive and Employer is an essential factor in the level of production and goals achieved during employment.
+A win-win structure in this relationship must satisfy both the personal and professional goals of the Executive, as well as the business goals of the Employer.
 A well-drafted Executive Contract plays an essential role in protecting the relationship between Executive and Employer and provides a solid foundation from which the relationship and company can thrive.

 Consider addressing the following important issues in your Executive Contract: